LTS-VVE/ReliaChat/README.md

 ⠀⠀⠀⠀⠀⠈⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠁⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠹⠿⠿⠛⠛⢿⣿⣿⣿⠛⠛⠻⠿⠏⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠙⠙⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ \033[0m"
 echo -e "\033[32mInstallation and setup complete.
 Ollama and ReliaChat backend are ready to launch.
 Launching Server...
 Thank you for using ReliaChat!
-When attempting to relaunch the api server simply run python3 ~/ollama/backend_server_for_mobile.py \033[0m"
+When attempting to relaunch the api server simply run python3 ~/ollama/backend_server_for_mobile.py or by going into the directory and running python3 backend_server_for_mobile.py. \033[0m"
 ./ollama serve &
 python3 backend_server_for_mobile.py
 ```